Senior · Non-Functional Technique

 Found: CPU profiling shows 45% of CPU time is spent in calculateAccountBalance().
 Database profiling shows this function runs a query: SELECT * FROM transactions WHERE user_id = ?
 ORDER BY date DESC.
 The query takes 500ms (no index on user_id).

-5. Optimize: add the missing index The transactions table has millions of rows.
+5. Optimise: add the missing index The transactions table has millions of rows.
 The query without an index does a full table scan (reads every row).
 Adding an index on user_id makes the query read only relevant rows.

 -- Add index